 - Connect the iClicker base station to the computer with the USB cable.

-- Hand out the clickers to students.
+- Hand out the clickers to students (if needed).

 - Start the iClicker software.
 If this is your first time using the software, you will be prompted to create a class.
 After creating the class, you can start a new session.